 6.1 Screen layout

-The inbox screen is divided into five parts and is similar to the archive layout.
+The inbox screen is divided into five parts.
 Below we explain what information can be found where.

 Important points of attention:

 - Double-click on the sender: you will be taken to the corresponding contact card.

 - Double-click on the message subject: the message will open.

 - Right-click provides a menu with a number of smart tools.
 This is the same menu that can be called up in your archive.
 (Chapter 4.
 Archive section)